 In many stores one will see catnip that has yellowed or lost most of its aroma, indicating that it has been just sitting in a warehouse for a couple of years.
 Nature United LLC secures its organic catnip from Washington State farmers where fresh catnip is cultivated without harmful pesticides to give your pet the healthiest experience possible.

 No. While our catnip is organically grown, with no pesticides or chemical fertilizers, Nature United and our manufacturers cannot claim our catnip is certified-organic by the government.
 By avoiding this costly and time-consuming certification process we pass on the savings to you, the consumer!

-Nature United LLC, nature-united.com, nor any of its directors, employees, or agents will not be liable for damages of any kind arising out of or in connection with the use of this site or products, including compensatory, direct, indirect or consequential damages.
+Nature United LLC, nature-united.com, nor any of its directors, employees, or agents will be held liable for damages of any kind arising out of or in connection with the use of this site or products, including compensatory, direct, indirect or consequential damages.
 When placing an order using the website the customer must be 18 years of age or older.
 Submission of an order is in agreement to these terms and conditions.